raspberrypi/documentation/configuration/boot_folder.md

 ### Device Tree files

-There are various device tree blob files, which have the extension `.dtb`.
+There are various Device Tree blob files, which have the extension `.dtb`.
 These contain the hardware definitions of the various models of Raspberry Pi, and are used on boot to set up the kernel according to which Pi model is detected.
 More [details here](device-tree.md).

 ## Device Tree overlays

-The `overlays` sub-folder contains device tree overlays which are used to configure various hardware devices which may be attached to the system, for example the official touchscreen display, and third party sound boards.
-These overlays are selected using entries in `config.txt` - see [Device Trees, overlays and parameters, part 2](device-tree.md#part2)
+The `overlays` sub-folder contains Device Tree overlays.
+These are used to configure various hardware devices that may be attached to the system, for example the Raspberry Pi Touch Display or third-party sound boards.
+These overlays are selected using entries in `config.txt` — see ['Device Trees, overlays and parameters, part 2' for more info](device-tree.md#part2).